philosoralphter/Rate_Limiter/README.md

 ####rateLimiter.authorizeRequest(APIname:\<string>, user:\<string\>, callback:\<function(\<boolean\>)\>)

 This function takes the name of an API being limited, a string associated with the user making the request.
-This will likely be an IP, but not necessarily.
+(This will likely be an IP, or an API account key), and finally, a callback.

-If you are only limiting global calls, pass `null` in the place of a user string for the second argument.
+If you are only limiting global calls, passing `null` in the place of a user string for the second argument is fine.

-The third parameter takes a callback function which will be called once the rate limiter has cleared or rejected a request.
+The third parameter takes a callback function which will be called asynchronously once the rate limiter has cleared or rejected a request.
+The callback will be called with a single boolean argument:  `true` if the request would not exceed the set limit, or `false` if it would.
+You should pass a function that will handle either sending, queueing, or discarding the request once it is approved or denied.

-The callback will be called with a single boolean argument:  `true` if the request will not exceed the set limit, or `false` if it would.
+It may be necessary to pass a closure to maintain access to the request object in question.
+This will be fixed soon with express.js middleware handling, or perhaps sooner, an optional fourth argument to `authorizeRequest()` that will accept a raw request object which it will pass untouched to the callback.

 ####rateLimiter.setPerUserLimit(APIname:\<string\>, limit:\<integer\>, timeWindow:\<integer\>)